 CWD is a transmissible spongiform encephalopathy (TSE) that is found in deer and elk.
 It is believed to be caused by a mutated protein, called a prion that attaches to, and transforms healthy brain proteins into disfigured mutations that lead to a deterioration of the brain, and ultimately death of the animal.

 Clinical signs of CWD include stumbling, poor body condition, excessive drinking and salivation and difficulty running.
-If you observe such signs, please report the sighting to your nearest NDOW office.
-Learn how you can help.
+If you observe such signs, please report the sighting to your nearest NDOW office or use our report form here.

 Operation Game Thief

 60 Youth Center Road

 Nevada Department of Wildlife – Ely Field Office